-Regulations permit a maximum of extensions totalling up to two additional terms (four additional terms for part-time students) prior to attempting Transfer.
-Any extension to PRS status does not affect the total amount of time permitted to complete the doctorate, which remains at 12 terms (or 24 terms for part-time students).
-An application can be made via Student Self Service https://www.ox.ac.uk/students/selfservice.
-The application will then be considered by the student's supervisor and College, with the final decision being made by the OII's Graduate Studies Committee.
+The Exam Regulations permit a maximum of two additional terms (four additional terms for part-time students) prior to attempting Transfer.
+Deferrals of Transfer of Status do not affect the total amount of time permitted to complete the doctorate, which remains at 12 terms (or 24 terms for part-time students).